7 Natural Ways to Activate Your Endocannabinoid System

 There are natural food sources of cannabinoids.
 For example, foods with a good balance of omega-3 and omega-6 fatty acids can increase ECS activity.
 These foods include hemp oil and hemp seeds, walnuts, sardines and chia seeds, to name a few.
 Other foods that enhance the endocannabinoid system include the tea plant Camellia Sinensis, turmeric and dark chocolate.

-Exercise is good for reducing stress and overall well-being.
+Exercise is good for overall well-being.
 A review of clinical trials has shown that high-intensity long-term exercising, like running and cycling, can help correct a CED imbalance.

 4. Take CBD